supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_ASIM.md

 ## Lab objectives
  In this lab, you will Understand the following:
- -  Deploy the Registry Schema ASIM parser.
+ -  Task 1: Deploy the Registry Schema ASIM parser.

 ## Estimated timing: 20 minutes